dbfannin/ngx-logger/README.md

 # NGX Logger

-NGX Logger is a simple logging module for angular (currently supports angular 6+).
+NGX Logger is a simple logging module for angular (currently supports angular 6+. *Warning : you might need older version of the lib to use older versions of angular*).
 It allows "pretty print" to the console, as well as allowing log messages to be POSTed to a URL for server-side logging.

 ## Join the NGX Logger discord server!